janekfleper/typst-fancy-units/docs/manual.typ

 )

-=== Styling and Joining <unit-examples-styling-and-joining>
 == Formatting <num-format>

-You can apply styling to (mulitple) units or just to a part of a unit.
-The styling functions are attached to the (group of) units and components inside.
-E.g. if there is a fraction or an exponent in the styling function, they will also be formatted accordingly.
 By default, the function `format-num()` converts the number dictionary (as shown in @num-interpretation) to content, thereby concluding the life cycle of the number.
 Additional formatting functions must always be applied prior to this function (and prior to the digit grouping in @num-format-digit-grouping).

-It is also possible to apply the styling only to the base unit or only to the exponent.
-The parser will just attach an exponent to the previous unit, the separation by the styling functions is therefore not an issue.

-If a unit is split up into multiple parts due to the styling, you can use a colon to join the components again.
-This is useful when you want to apply styling only to the prefix or the base unit.
-In addition this is also necessary to include a Typst variable in a unit.
 === Format exponent <num-format-exponent>

-Since the underscore character `_` is reserved for _italic_ styling you have to use the function `sub()` to add a subscript to a unit.
-As for an exponent, the parser will attach the subscript to the previous unit and the formatter will use the function `math.attach()`.
-If a unit has both an exponent and a subscript, everything will therefore be formatted correctly.
 The exponent of a number can be formatted separately before the rest of the number is formatted.
 This enables fine-grained control over the exponent format compared to the default scientific notation.
 To change the exponent format, add the function `format-exponent()` to the configuration:

-#fancy-units-configure((per-mode: "fraction"))
-#my-tidy.show-example-table(
-  scope: (unit: unit),
-  "unit[*kg* m / s]",
-  "unit[_E_#sub[rec]^2]",
-  "unit[#text(red)[μ]:m^2]",
-  "unit[m#math.cancel[^2] / (#math.cancel[m] s)]",
-)
 ```typ
 #import "@preview/fancy-units:0.2.0: configure, format-num, format-exponent
 #configure(num-format: (format-exponent.with(separator: sym.dot), format-num))